The Real Estate Investment Structure Taxation Review: Italy

 Indirect taxes on share purchases

-If the real estate company is incorporated as a joint-stock company, the purchase of such shares is in principle subject to the financial transaction tax33 (the Tobin tax), at 0.2 per cent of the price of the shares.
-The Tobin tax is paid by the intermediary involved in the transaction or by the public notary (on behalf of the purchaser) or directly by the purchaser.34 The Tobin tax is paid by means of the ordinary form of payment (F24) within 16 days of the month in which the purchase is executed.35
+If the real estate company is incorporated as a joint stock company, the purchase of such shares is, in principle, subject to the financial transaction tax33 (the Tobin tax) at 0.2 per cent of the price of the shares.

 Dividends distributed by an Italian resident real estate company to a non-resident shareholder are subject to the following withholding tax regime:

-- in principle, a domestic withholding tax applies at the rate of 26 per cent;36
+- in principle, a domestic withholding tax applies at the rate of 26 per cent;34

 - reduced rates are available under the applicable double tax treaty between Italy and the state of the non-resident shareholder, provided that the non-resident shareholder qualifies as a beneficial owner of the dividends and is eligible to benefit from the double tax treaty;

-- no withholding tax applies under the EU Parent-Subsidiary Directive, as implemented in Italy,38 provided that the non-resident shareholder, as beneficial owner of the dividends:
+- no withholding tax applies under the EU Parent–Subsidiary Directive, as implemented in Italy,36 provided that the non-resident shareholder, as beneficial owner of the dividends, meets the relevant requirements under the Directive;

-- to benefit from the withholding tax exemption, specific documentation (i.e., a self-certification attesting the holding requirement and tax residence certificate) must be collected by the company distributing the dividend, before the dividend distribution; and
+- to benefit from the withholding tax exemption, specific documentation (including a tax residence certificate) must be collected by the company distributing the dividend, before the dividend distribution; and

-- according to guidelines issued by the Italian Revenue Agency,39 the application of the exemption under the Parent-Subsidiary Directive must be verified analysing the actual features of the non-resident entity, considering, inter alia, its organisational structure in the context of its business activity (i.e., a holding company), its financial structure and its autonomy with respect to the management of dividends received.
-Furthermore, recent decisions of the Court of Justice40 of the European Union and the Italian Supreme Court41 must be taken into consideration.
+- according to guidelines issued by the Italian Revenue Agency,37 the application of the exemption under the Parent–Subsidiary Directive must be verified, analysing the actual features of the non-resident entity.
+Furthermore, recent decisions of the ECJ38 and the Italian Supreme Court39 must be taken into consideration.

-Under a new provision introduced by the 2021 Budget Law,42 starting from 1 January 2021, Italian withholding tax does not apply to dividends distributed by an Italian resident company to:
+Under a provision introduced by the 2021 Budget Law,40 starting from 1 January 2021, Italian withholding tax does not apply to dividends distributed by an Italian resident company to certain foreign investment funds (as better detailed in Section VII.ii below).

-As mentioned in Section II.ii, income realised by Italian resident partnerships is subject to tax in the hands of the shareholders, irrespective of the effective distribution and proportionally to the shareholding held.43
+As mentioned in Section II.ii, income realised by Italian resident partnerships is subject to tax in the hands of the shareholders, irrespective of the effective distribution and proportionally to the shareholding held.41

 Capital gains on the sale of the shares or quotas

-- In principle, a substitutive tax in lieu of IRES and IRAP applies at a rate of 26 per cent.44
+- In principle, a substitutive tax in lieu of IRES and IRAP applies at a rate of 26 per cent.42

-- Under domestic rules,45 the substitutive tax does not apply provided that the real estate company's shares are 'non-qualified' shares (i.e., for non-listed companies, shares representing no more than 20 per cent of the voting rights and no more than 25 per cent of the share capital) and the non-resident shareholder is resident for tax purposes in a white list state46 or qualifies as a certain type of investor (i.e., regardless of its tax status, an 'institutional investor' established in a whitelist state, an international organisation, a central bank or a sovereign wealth fund).
+- Under domestic rules,43 the substitutive tax does not apply, provided that the real estate company's shares are 'non-qualified' shares (and the non-resident shareholder is resident for tax purposes in a white list state44 or qualifies as a certain type of investor (e.g., institutional investor)).

-- Under the applicable double tax treaty between Italy and the state of the non-resident shareholder, it is generally provided that capital gains from the disposal of the company's shares are taxable only in the state of the non-resident shareholder.47 In this respect, double tax treaties may also provide that capital gains from the disposal of shares are taxed in the state where the real estate properties are located if more than 50 per cent of the value of the shares derives from the immovable properties.48 However, generally, Italy has not included such a provision in its double tax treaties.
-Finally, we note that provisions in double tax treaties with respect to capital gains may be amended, under certain conditions, once the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI) enters into force in Italy (see Section VI).
+- Under the applicable double tax treaty between Italy and the state of the non-resident shareholder, it is generally provided that capital gains from the disposal of the company's shares are taxable only in the state of the non-resident shareholder.45 Such an exemption shall be further evaluated once the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (Multilateral instrument (MLI)) enters into force in Italy (see Section VI).

 Regulated real estate investment vehicles